 Dr. Klaus Böttcher, vice president of Bosch Motorsport

-Experience the performance: Bosch Motorsport at the race track.
+Experience the performance: Bosch Motorsport at the race track in the DTM.

 On the grid at the world’s circuits: Bosch is always on board.